s3rvac/talks/2017-03-07-Introduction-to-Python/README.md

 Introduction to Python
 ======================

-Material for my *Introduction to Python* talk from 2017-03-07.
+Supportive material for my *Introduction to Python* talk from 2017-03-07.